craftcms/awesome/README.md

 - [Comments](https://github.com/engram-design/Comments) Allows your Craft users to comment on elements.
 Manage comments within CMS.
 - [Social Poster](https://github.com/engram-design/SocialPoster) Automatically post entries to social media.
 - [UpVote](https://www.doublesecretagency.com/plugins/upvote) Gives you the ability to upvote, downvote, or "Like" on any element.
-- [Star Ratings](https://www.doublesecretagency.com/plugins/star-ratings) An elegant ratings system.
+- [Star Ratings](https://www.doublesecretagency.com/plugins/star-ratings) Elegant ratings system.
 Secure and easily configurable, any element type can be rated!
 - [Sprout Lists](https://sprout.barrelstrengthdesign.com/craft-plugins/lists) Allow users to subscribe to, follow, or like any Element.
 Display counts and related content.